And How To Spot One Before You Hire Them

 And if you try to pay for the permits after the fact, you’ll find heavy fines attached to the standard fee.

-Because, no matter what, proper permitting is ultimately the responsibility of the homeowner, not the contractor.
+Because, no matter what the circumstances, proper permitting is ultimately the responsibility of the homeowner, not the contractor.

 3) No Inspections